Shana12345/QAC-group-project/README.md

 <a name="Costs"></a>
 ## Costs
 We used Pricing Calculator to configure and estimate the monthly running costs for the AWS services used.
 We have decided we needed 2 Virtual Machines and the AWS Kubernetes Service.
 The application has been deployed in the eu-west-3 region, meaning that the virtual resources we have used are based in Paris, Europe.
 We have been allocated a budget of £20 at the beginning of the project however, as the time went on, we have spent a very small amount of the allocated budget.
 The cost had been minimised by stopping the resources at the end of each working day and by setting up a billing alert when the cost increased to more than £5.
+The initial estimate came to £3.34 for the 9 days we had allocated for the project, for 8 hours a day.
+The cost has been calculated based on the use of only two t2.medium instances.

 ![Pricing](https://i.imgur.com/3EieeaX.png)